Navideck/universal_ble/README.md

 await UniversalBle.getConnectedDevices(withServices: []);
 ```

-## Scan Filters
+#### Scan Filter

-### withServices
+You can optionally set filters when scanning.

+##### With Services

+When setting this parameter, the scan results will only include devices that advertize any of the specified services.
 This is the primary filter.
 All devices are first filtered by services, then further filtered by other criteria.

 On web, the `withServices` parameter is used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) as well as a services filter.
 You have to set this parameter on web to ensure that you can access the specified services after connecting to the device.